14 Important Questions to Ask About Matching Gifts

 Email outreach takes a few different forms: confirmation emails, newsletters, thank-you letters, and more.
 When you send out these types of messages, it’s important to mention matching gifts.

-To give you an idea, here’s some text you can include in your thank-you email after a donor has given to your cause:
+Here’s some text you can include in your thank-you email after a donor has contributed to your cause:

 Thank you for supporting our organization!
 Did you know that many companies match their employees’ donations to our nonprofit?
 Check your eligibility and access the appropriate forms and instructions to submit a match today!